 President and Chief Creative Officer, Disney Channels WorldwidePhotography

-Reporting in to Marsh is a global executive team representing Original Programming and Production, Disney Television Animation, Radio Disney, Business Affairs, Business Planning and Development, Marketing, Advertising Sales, Worldwide Programming Strategy, Planning and Acquisitions, Casting and Talent Relations for Disney Channel, Disney Junior and Disney XD platforms and brands.
+Reporting in to Marsh is a global executive team representing Original Programming and Production, Disney Television Animation, Radio Disney, Business Affairs, Business Planning and Development, Marketing and On-Air Promotion, Advertising Sales, Worldwide Programming Strategy, Planning and Acquisitions, Casting and Talent Relations for Disney Channel, Disney Junior and Disney XD platforms and brands.

 He also oversees the blockbuster Disney Channel Original Movie franchise, comprising over 90 titles, including the smash musical hits "High School Musical" and "High School Musical 2," "Teen Beach Movie," "Camp Rock," "Phineas and Ferb: Across the 2nd Dimension" and "The Cheetah Girls" trilogy.
 In Total Viewers, five of the Top 6 movies in cable TV history are Disney Channel Original Movies.
 The franchise has also delivered the #1 TV movie telecast among Tweens for 12-consecutive years.

 Marsh's team also oversees Disney Junior, the popular multiplatform brand for kids age 2-7, which includes the Annie-award winning TV series "Sofia the First" and "Jake and the Never Land Pirates," the Emmy-nominated "Doc McStuffins" and "Mickey Mouse Clubhouse" and "Sheriff Callie's Wild West," each blending Disney's unparalleled storytelling and beloved characters with learning components, including early math and language skills, as well as healthy eating and lifestyles, with an emphasis on social and emotional development.

-From 2009-11, he was president, Entertainment and Chief Creative Officer, Disney Channels Worldwide.
-From 2005-09, he was president, Entertainment, Disney Channel Worldwide.
-From 2001-05, Marsh was executive vice president, Original Programming and Production, Disney Channel.
-He was executive vice president, Original Programming, from 1999-2001, and senior vice president, Original Programming, from 1994-99.
-He joined Disney Channel in 1988 as executive director, Programming, and was promoted to vice president within months.
+From 2009-11, Marsh was President, Entertainment and Chief Creative Officer, Disney Channels Worldwide.
+From 2005-09, he was President, Entertainment, Disney Channel Worldwide.
+From 2001-05, he was Executive Vice President, Original Programming and Production, Disney Channel.
+He was Executive Vice President, Original Programming, from 1999-2001, and Senior Vice President, Original Programming, from 1994-99.
+He joined Disney Channel in 1988 as Executive Director, Programming, and was promoted to Vice President within months.

 Throughout his tenure at Disney Channel, Marsh has supervised projects that have garnered the highest industry and critical acclaim, including multiple Emmys and Humanitas Prizes, plus Peabody, NAMIC, Gabriel, Women in Film, Parents' Choice and New York International Film and Television Festival Awards.
 He co-created and co-chairs City of Hope's annual Concert for Hope, was an 2005 Honoree of Girls Incorporated, which recognizes industry leaders who are excellent role models for girls and young women, and was named among the 25 "Smartest People in Television" by Entertainment Weekly magazine.